 We will write to you if our records show that you may be entitled to receive relief in 2017/18 based on the qualifying criteria set out in our local scheme.

 You will need to return your application form to receive relief.
-If you are entitled to relief then we will send you a revised bill.
+If you're entitled to relief then we'll send you a revised bill.

 You will be invited to submit a further application for relief in year’s two to four of the scheme.
 Each application will be considered on its own merits and in accordance with the available funding in the relevant year.

 If an application is not received in the relevant year then no further applications will be considered for the remaining years of the scheme.

 Amount of relief